khazanovanastasia/The-Last-Observer/Documentation/Architecture.md

 ## Overview

-The surveillance system is built on a **three-layer architecture** with strict separation of concerns:
+The surveillance system is built on a **four-layer architecture** with strict separation of concerns:

 ```
 Input Layer (commands) → Controller Layer (mediator) → View Layer (UI)